carlosrafaelgn/ArduinoTimer/README.md

   // Reset Timer1 (resetTimer1 should be the first operation for better timer precision) resetTimer1();
   // For a smaller and faster code, the line above could safely be replaced with a call
-  // to the function resetTimer1Unsafe() as, despite of its name, it IS safe to call
+  // to the function resetTimer1Unsafe() as, despite its name, it IS safe to call
   // that function in here (interrupts are disabled)

   // Make sure to do your work as fast as possible, since interrupts are automatically